 Homeserver administration

-Room management: Draupnir can provide insight into the Matrix rooms your server is participaiting in and allow them to be blocked and takendown.
+The Room takedown protection can provide insight into the Matrix rooms your server is participating in and allow them to be blocked and taken down.
+This protection is essential to prevent resident users joining rooms containing CSAM or other abusive content, including receiving unsolicited invitations to such rooms.

 - See the Room takedown protection.

-Invitation management: Draupnir can block invitations from users, servers, or rooms.
-And reject invitations sent on behalf of your users that were sent from takendown rooms.
+The block invitations on server protection provides invitation management.
+Draupnir can block invitations from users, servers, or rooms.
+And reject invitations sent on behalf of your users that were sent from taken down rooms when used in conjunction with the room takedown protection.

 !draupnir deactivate